Third Month Fair: Observance

 The festival is observed by the Bai people and other ethnic groups of Yunnan.
 It begins on the 15th day of the third month of the Chinese calendar (in April or May of the Gregorian calendar), and lasts several days.

-The Third Month Fair dates back to the Tang dynasty.
-It began as a Buddhist temple gathering (miaohui).
+The Third Month Fair dates back to the Tang dynasty and began as a Buddhist temple gathering (miaohui).
 It is traditionally a time to pray for the harvest.
 It is also associated with love, and is considered a time for courting.

 It is celebrated with a street fair held below Mount Diancang, near Dali Old Town; the Dali area is the cultural center of the Bai people.
 Stalls at the fair sell a wide variety of goods, including medicinal herbs, handicrafts, Pu'er tea, traditional candy, local ham, livestock, silk, gemstones such as amber and jade, wooden sculptures, embroidery, hats, shoes, kitchenware, fishing and farming tools, and furniture.
 Animals sold at the market include cattle, horses, mules, and Inner Mongolian camels.

 One of the fair's most well-known products is traditional medicine, and the Third Month Fair is said to have the most extensive array of medicinal products for sale anywhere in western Yunnan.
 A survey of the 2012 fair found hundreds of types of traditional medicine for sale, including some from other parts of China and from India, Myanmar, and Thailand.
 The most popular traditional medicines sold at the market include Magnolia biondii, Crataegus pinnatifida, and Glycyrrhiza uralensis.

 The festival involves singing and dancing performances as well as competitions, including horse racing, dragon boat races, ball games, board games, archery, wrestling, and martial arts.
 People dress up in traditional festive attire, and the old town is extensively decorated, including with lanterns and flowers.
 The fair is famous throughout the country and has become a tourist attraction, attracting sightseers from other parts of China and abroad.

 Government recognition

 In modern times, government officials have lent support to the Third Month Fair, seeing it as a way to promote economic growth, especially for minority communities, and to show support for Bai culture.
 The festival was formally recognized by the government of Dali Bai Autonomous Prefecture in 1991.

 In the 1990s, the government invested in permanent structures for the market, including roads and hundreds of stalls.
 The project involved close to 4 million RMB from the local government and the Yunnan government and more than 13 million RMB from other investors.

 In 2008, the Third Month Fair was recognized at the national level as part of China's intangible cultural heritage.

 The Third Month Fair is a local public holiday in Dali Bai Autonomous Prefecture.
 It was made a public holiday in 1991, with residents getting two days off.
 This was later expanded to three days off, from the 15th to the 17th of the third month of the Chinese calendar.

-In 2023, this corresponds to May 4 through 6.
+In 2025, this corresponds to April 12 through 14.